 - i.
 Agah stated that the Chancellor has been advocating for funding for student housing.
 The goal is to conduct a district-wide on and off-campus feasibility study, focusing on districtwide affordable student housing. - ii.
 FPD met with the Chancellor and his Cabinet regarding opportunities for student housing at MVC and NC.
 FPD has been talking to the college Presidents and VP of Business Services. - iii.
-Collins clarified that the potential site at NC was identified in an addendum in the college's Facilities Master Plan. - iv.
 FPD met with Askar, Steinback and the Moreno Valley city manager to discuss land behind the fire station near the college.
 The district submitted a Letter of Intent (LOI) to purchase the land to build student housing.
-That land was identified in MVC's master plan for Early College High School (ECHS). - v.
-Student housing surveys will be conducted for MVC and NC in the fall of 2021. - vi.
-Tu inquired if the student housing projects are all P3 projects.
-Agah stated yes. - vii.
-Agah stated that In the Governor's May proposed budget, there is \$4B allocation for student housing; CCC will apply for grant funding for planning, land purchase, new development or tenant improvement.
+That land was identified in MVC's master plan for Early College High School (ECHS). - iv.
+Agah stated that In the Governor's May proposed budget, there is \$4B allocation for student housing; CCC will apply for grant funding for planning, land purchase, new development or tenant improvement. - v.
+The district inquired with the City of Moreno Valley regarding the cost of the land behind the fire station adjacent to the college.
+A consultant is being engaged to perform an appraisal. - vi.
+Surveys for Moreno Valley College and Norco College will be conducted.
+A funding allocation will be available next fiscal year.
+Fall of 2021 would be a good time to conduct the surveys.

-ACTION: Continue to work with City of Moreno Valley for land acquisition.
+Continue to work with City of Moreno Valley for land acquisition